GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ## Create the GCP projects

-Two GCP projects are created for this tutorial: `my-ltk-driver` and `my-ltk-target`.
+Two GCP projects should be created for this tutorial: `my-ltk-driver` and `my-ltk-target`.

-To create the `my-ltk-driver` project, do the following:
+To create the projects, do the following:

 1. Log into the GCP Console.
 2. Click the project selector in the upper-left corner of the GCP Console.